The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons

+Then the torsion 3-form is harmonic, $\delta T=dT=0$, and the covariant derivatives of the 3-form $T$ with respect to the Levi-Civita connection and the characteristic connection coincide, $\LC T=\sb T$. \end{thrm} As a consequence of Theorem~\ref{inst}, we obtain \begin{thrm} On an integrable $G_2$ manifold of constant type, the following conditions are equivalent: \begin{itemize} \item[a)] The characteristic connection has curvature $R \in S^2\Lambda^2$ with vanishing characteristic Ricci tensor; \item[b)] The curvature of the characteristic connection satisfies the Riemannian first Bianchi identity \eqref{RB}; \item[c)] The torsion 3 form is parallel with respect to the Levi-Civita and to the characteristic connections simultaneously, $\LC T=\sb T=0$. \end{itemize} In these cases the exterior derivative $d\p$ of the $G_2$-form $\p$ is $\sb$-parallel, $\sb(d\p)=0$. \end{thrm} Concerning the Hull connection, we show in Theorem~\ref{hul} that it is a $G_2$ instanton exactly when the torsion 3-form is closed.
+This may have applications also in type II string theories.

+Integrable $G_2$ structures with parallel torsion 3-form with respect to the characteristic connection are investigated in \cite{F,AFer,CMS} and a large number of examples are given there.
+Note that integrable $G_2$ structures with $\sb$-parallel torsion 3-form have co-closed Lee form.
+More generally, due to \cite[Theorem~3.1]{FI1}, for any integrable $G_2$ structure on a compact manifold there exists a unique integrable $G_2$ structure conformal to the original one with co-closed Lee form, called \emph{the Gauduchon $G_2$ structure}.

-It is known that if the $G_2$ structure $\p$ is co-calibrated, $d*\p=0$ then the Ricci tensor of the torsion (characteristic) connection vanishes if and only if the torsion 3-form $T$ is closed and co-closed, $dT=d*T=0$ due to \cite[Theorem~5.4]{FI}.
-In this case the scalar product $(d\p,*\p)$ is constant.
-We call this class integrable $G_2$ manifolds of constant type.
-The integrable $G_2$ manifolds of constant type appear in the $G_2$ heterotic supergravity where the constant $(d\p,*\p)$ is interpreted as the AdS radius \cite[Section~5.2.1]{AMP}.
+It is known that if the $G_2$ structure $\p$ is co-calibrated, $d*\p=0$ then the characteristic Ricci tensor vanishes if and only if the torsion 3-form is harmonic \cite[Theorem~5.4]{FI}.
+In this case, the scalar product $(d\p,*\p)$ is constant, i.e. the integrable $G_2$ manifold is of constant type.
+Co-calibrated $G_2$ structures with vanishing characteristic Ricci tensor are investigated in detail in \cite{Fr}.

-The main purpose of this paper is to investigate the curvature properties of the characteristic connection on 7-dimensional integrable $G_2$ manifold.

-We observe in Theorem~\ref{closT} that an integrable $G_2$ manifold has closed torsion, $dT=0$ if and only if the Ricci tensor $Ric$ of the characteristic connection $\sb$ is determined by the covariant derivative of the Lee form with the formula $Ric=-\sb\theta$ and in this case the integrable $G_2$ structure is of constant type.
-This helps to prove our first main result, \begin{thrm} Let $(M,\p)$ be a compact integrable $G_2$ manifold with closed torsion, $dT=0$.
-The following conditions are equivalent: \begin{itemize} \item[a).]
-The characteristic connection is Ricci flat, $Ric=0$; \item[b).]
-The norm of the torsion is constant, $d||T||^2=0$; \item[c).]
-The Lee form is $\nabla$-parallel, $\sb\theta=0$; \item[d).]
-The characteristic connection has vanishing scalar curvature, $Scal=0$; \item[e).]
-The Riemannian scalar curvature is constant, $Scal^g=const.$; \item[f).]
-The Lee form is co-closed, $\delta\theta=0$. \end{itemize} In each of the six cases above the torsion is harmonic 3-form. \end{thrm}
+We extend the above result as follows \begin{thrm} Let $(M,\p)$ be a compact integrable $G_2$ manifold with a Gauduchon $G_2$ structure.

+If the characteristic Ricci tensor $Ric$ is symmetric and nonnegative then $Ric=0$, the torsion 3-form is closed, co-closed with constant norm, the $G_2$ structure is of constant type with $\sb$-parallel Lee form. \end{thrm}